-As more children return it will be important that the school continue to provide a safe online environment for those who remain at home.
-Nobel will continue to ensure that appropriate filters and monitoring systems (read guidance on what "appropriate" looks like) are in place to protect children when they are online on the school's IT systems.
-Nobel will consider who in their institution has the technical knowledge to maintain safe IT arrangements.
+As more children return it will be important that The Highfield School continue to provide a safe online environment for those who remain at home.
+The Highfield School will continue to ensure that appropriate filters and monitoring systems (read guidance on what "appropriate" looks like) are in place to protect children when they are online on the school or college's IT systems.
+The Highfield School will consider who in their institution has the technical knowledge to maintain safe IT arrangements.
 Schools and colleges should also consider what their contingency arrangements are if their IT staff become unavailable.